A shortage of women workers in China pushes up wages

 higher education, and the mothers have bid farewell to the possibility of more

 Welcome to Demography Is Destiny.
 We launched this to counter two media memes: that humans are a cancer which is destroying our planet and that world population is spiralling to unsustainable levels.
-The real story is that intelligent and inventive human will rise to the challenge of climate change and that our real problem is the coming demographic winter.
-The editor of Demography is Destiny is Marcus Roberts, a New Zealand lawyer.
-Send him your comments and suggestions.
+The real story is that intelligent and inventive humans will rise to the challenge of climate change and that our real problem is the coming demographic winter.
+The editors of Demography is Destiny are Marcus and Shannon Roberts, who live in Auckland, New Zealand.
+Send them your comments and suggestions.